Blaizzy/Neptune-Catalyst/README.md

 ### Step 3
 Define you runner and pass arguments to your train() method to setup up your training loop.
-You just add neptune logger as one of the arguments and run your code.
+In order to add log data to Neptune UI you just add neptune logger as one of the arguments and run your code - that's it.
 ```python
 my_runner.train(
     model=model,